Mitigating the barren plateau problem in linear optics: The barren plateau problem in linear optics

 One application of this is to solve quadratic unconstrained binary optimisation (QUBO) problems.
 Given an $N$-bit QUBO problem, the goal is to find the $N$-bit string $\mathbf{x} = (x_1,x_2,\ldots,x_N)$ that minimises the quadratic cost function

 where $Q$ is an $N \times N$ real symmetric matrix~\cite{qubo_list}.
 This can be encoded into a linear optical variational quantum algorithm by introducing the Hamiltonian

 where $\hat{n}_i = a^\dagger_i a_i$ is the number operator for the $i$th mode and $\Theta$ is the Heaviside step function (using the convention that $\Theta(0) = 0$) which acts on the number operator as $\Theta(\hat{n}_i) |\mathbf{n}\rangle = \Theta(n_i) |\mathbf{n}\rangle$.
 This step function models the effect of a threshold photo-detector that can count only whether there was at least one particle or not and naturally maps the outputs to bit strings.
-As multiple bosons can occupy the same mode, multiple outputs from a boson sampler will be indistinguishable after mapping to bit strings which introduces redundancy, however fermions do not suffer from this as modes occupied by more than one fermion are forbidden by the Pauli exclusion principle, so $\Theta(\hat{n}_i) = \hat{n}_i$.
+As multiple bosons can occupy the same mode, multiple outputs from a boson sampler will be indistinguishable after mapping to bit strings which introduces redundancy, however fermions do not suffer from this as all fermionic states are fixed Hamming weight bit strings due to the Pauli exclusion principle, i.e., $\Theta(\hat{n}_i) = \hat{n}_i$.

 Inserting the observable of Eq.~\eqref{eq:qubit_hamiltonian} into the general expression for the cost function of Eq.~\eqref{eq:general_cost_function} yields

 which is the expectation value of the classical cost function from Eq.~\eqref{eq:QUBO_cost}, where $p(\mathbf{x}|\boldsymbol{\theta})$ is the probability for the output state to yield the bit string $\mathbf{x} = \Theta(\mathbf{n})$ given the parameters $\boldsymbol{\theta}$ of the interferometer.
 This quantity is then minimised.